VegaL101/AWS-EC2-instance-deployment-/README.md

 ## Objective

 The purpose of this project is to create, configure, and launched a AWS EC2 instance to deploy a wordpress website through it.
 The goal of this project is to guide you through the process of creating, configuring, and launching an AWS EC2 instance for deploying a WordPress website.
 This guide will cover every step in detail, ensuring a proper and complete setup.
+In this project we will be using SSH on Ubuntu to connect to our instance.
+If you are on windows make sure to have a SSH client for this project.

 ### Skills Learned